glamrock/Satori/README.md

 * Distributing a hash for the outer container when using Chrome as backbone is tricky, as the outer container can vary slightly.
 The inner TBB will always have the same checksum, however.
 (Thanks DCF for testing with this).

 ###License
-Artistic License 2.0, a [supervillain-friendly](http://i.imgur.com/1xV099o.jpg) license.
+Satori uses Artistic License 2.0, a [supervillain-friendly](http://i.imgur.com/1xV099o.jpg) license.

+Google Closure (compiled.js) licensed under Apache 2.0.

 ###Thanks